boucaud/sample_intensity_worker/README.md

 * `--apiUrl`: the url to the girder API
 * `--token`: authentication token for girder
 * `--datasetId`: the id of the dataset to process
-* `--parameters`: configuration information related to the property
+* `--parameters`: json-formatted string containing configuration information related to the property